-- Loss or Limitations of Clinical Privileges At initial credentialing, Practitioner must disclose all past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges.
+• Loss or Limitations of Clinical Privileges - At initial credentialing, Practitioners must disclose all past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges.
 If there is an affirmative response to the related disclosure questions on the application, a detailed response is required from the Practitioner.
-At recredentialing, Practitioner must disclose past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the practitioner has had privileges since the previous credentialing cycle. - Hospital Privileges Practitioners must list all current hospital privileges on their credentialing application.
-If the Practitioner has current privileges, they must be in good standing. - NPI Practitioner must have a National Provider Identifier (NPI) issued by the Centers for Medicare & Medicaid Services (CMS). - Community Health Automated Medicaid Processing System (CHAMPS) All Practitioners must have active enrollment in the Michigan Medicaid Program and must meet the Michigan Department of Health and Human Services (MDHHS) requirements to be eligible to participate in the Molina network.
+At recredentialing, Practitioners must disclose past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges at all facilities constructed from the Practitioner has had privileges at all facilities or organizations with which the Practitioner has had privileges since the previous credentialing cycle.

+- Hospital Privileges Practitioners must list all current hospital privileges on their credentialing application.
+If the Practitioner has current privileges, they must be in good standing. - NPI Practitioner must have a National Provider Identifier (NPI) issued by the Centers for Medicare & Medicaid Services (CMS).